 This depends on the program.
 Food is taken at local restaurants, we provide also our own cook on remote places.
 There is always enough food available (important for a biker).
 Main meals are served with rice and we eat lots of vegetables.
 Drinking water is available during all rides.
 Accommodation depends on the program.
 It could be a guesthouse, a hotel, bivouac or sleeping in a house with the inhabitants, according to the program chosen.

-TONLE's recommended journeys to Cambodia
+recommended journeys

 We continue to expand our destination portfolio offering our clients more diverse itinerary options and authentic local experiences.